mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-13"></a>
 [Back to top](#top)
 ## IL-13 -- Rep. Rodney Davis (R)
+### Committees
+Rodney Davis is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,105,000.00 in SC HEP grants.